E7: Healthy soils

 Readiness and links to data

-JNCC will finalise the indicator models based on feedback from expert panels and adapt them to utilise new data from the England Ecosystem Survey and the National Forest Inventory Plus (NFI+) (strategic surveys under the NCEA programme).
-The indicator will use data gathered through NCEA to show how different soils are contributing to different ecosystem services as a measure of soil health and will contribute to a comprehensive and robust baseline for soil health by 2028.
-However, it may be possible to produce interim statistics.
-Further improvements are planned to enhance the indicator, enabling the disaggregation of results by land use and soil type, for example.
+JNCC will finalise the indicator models based on feedback from expert panels and adapt them to utilise new data from the EES and the NFI+ (strategic surveys under the NCEA programme).
+The indicator will use data gathered through the NCEA to show how different soils are contributing to different ecosystem services as a measure of soil health and will contribute to a comprehensive and robust baseline for soil health by 2029.
+However, JNCC is planning to publish an initial, interim statistic, which can be improved on iteratively to enhance the indicator enabling the disaggregation of results by land use and soil type, for example.

 Some data on aspects of soil health are already published in the Countryside Survey reports.